2025 - All Construction Projects

 Description of work: This is a construction contract for the I-41 Expansion Project between Appleton and De Pere.
 This contract is to reconstruct I-41 expanding mainline to six lanes.
 This project includes the reconstruction of the I-41 mainline bridge structures over the Fox Valley and Lake Superior Railroad and construction of new box culverts under I-41 and Lynndale Drive.

-April 28 to May 2: Contractor continuing work on temporary shoring for construction of the box culvert under Lynndale Drive.
+June 9 to June 13: Contractor continuing work on temporary shoring for construction of the box culvert under Lynndale Drive.
 Contractor also installing temporary shoring for construction of retaining wall on the southbound WIS 96 off-ramp.
-Continuing construction of the retaining wall on the southbound WIS 96 off-ramp.
-Excavating and placing aggregates for the outside temporary widening along northbound I-41 between WIS 96 and Lynndale Drive.
+Continuing construction of the retaining wall on the WIS 96 off-ramp.
+Forming, tying rebar and placing concrete for construction of the median portion of the box culvert crossing I-41 near Lynndale.
+Backfilling and paving asphalt over completed median portion of the box culvert near Lynndale.
+Installing storm sewer in I-41 median in various locations throughout the project.
+Paving median crossover at WIS 15.

 I-41 Expansion Project website: https://i41project.wisconsindot.gov/